 Talent management software is any tool or set of tools designed to support, automate, or aid a core area (or multiple areas) of human resources responsibilities in an organization.

 - Comprehensive platforms.
-These tools can support a wide range of HR activities and are often modular, meaning you can pick and choose the specific features that you’ll need.
+These tools support a wide range of HR activities and are often modular, meaning you can pick and choose the specific features that you’ll need.
 They’re extremely useful for centralizing and streamlining your organization’s day-to-day HR activities.

 - Specific tools.
 Usually web-based services, specific talent management tools will address a single talent management or HR need.
 Payroll automation and support is a common example.